eolementhe/guide/guide.md

 In the `ingest` and `delivery` block you can see a `Destination folder` field that allows you to organize these files with folders.

-The `Destination folder` field of the Ingest block allows you to redirect all source files to the folder tree you specified.
+The `Destination folder` field of the Ingest block allows you to redirect all source files to the folder/subfolder you specify.

-The `Destination folder` field of the Delivery block allows you to redirect all generated files to the folder tree you specified.
+The `Destination folder` field of the Delivery block allows you to redirect all generated files to the folder/subfolder you specify.

 If you leave the fields empty as below:

 ![workflow-editor-ingest-delivery-destination-empty](images/workflow-editor-ingest-delivery-destination-empty.png)

-All your source and generated files will be sent to the root of your file server eolementhe.
+All your sources and generated files will be sent to the root of your Eolementhe file server.

 ![workflow-editor-ingest-delivery-destination-empty-result](images/workflow-editor-ingest-delivery-destination-empty-result.png)